BSChad/boston-gamedev-week/_events/relaxing-chats-2.md

 We have rented several rooms near South Station, a few blocks from the convention center.
 We will tell you where to go after you have signed up for a chat on the schedule.
 This event is not open to the general public.
 You must sign up  for the schedule and receive an invitation.

 ### Cost
 It’s free!
-But don’t hesitate to donate to Boston Gamedev if you want to support stuff like this in the future.
+But don’t hesitate to [donate to Boston Game Dev](https://secure.givelively.org/donate/boston-game-dev-inc/boston-game-dev) if you want to support stuff like this in the future.
 Also, your donation is tax deductible!

 ### Date
 May 6th and May 9th